onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Remove the blowing up stuff
-    The only respectable/honorable way of blowing up is on the internet with ideas Time to blow up! - Dramatic pause - on the internet! or put memes on your chest and "blow up on the internet" with a big red "publish" button - stand behind a tinfoil wall and to the morpheus move vs agent smith - and show hello kitty, icecream so good, and others to hold a pen is to be at war - to press a button is to be at war
+    The only respectable/honorable way of blowing up is on the internet with ideas Time to blow up! - Dramatic pause - on the internet!
+    **use confetti and pull them with some strings while screaming** some with their philosophy blow themselves up - I will blow up on the Internet or put memes on your chest and "blow up on the internet" with a big red "publish" button - stand behind a tinfoil wall and to the morpheus move vs agent smith - and show hello kitty, icecream so good, and others to hold a pen is to be at war - to press a button is to be at war